pmeinhardt/hmm/README.md

 Quickly find out what you've been working on with `hmm`.

-It prints summaries of your commits from local repositories.<br>
-Use it to prepare your daily stand-up or to write job logs.

 ```text
 $ hmm --since '8 am'
 Add option for "--until"